- MongoDB CRUD Operations >

 MongoDB CRUD Introduction¶

 MongoDB stores data in the form of documents, which are JSON-like field and value pairs.
-Documents are analogous to structures in programming languages that associate keys with values, where keys may hold other pairs of keys and values (e.g. dictionaries, hashes, maps, and associative arrays).
-Formally, MongoDB documents are BSON documents, which is a binary representation of JSON with additional type information.
+Documents are analogous to structures in programming languages that associate keys with values (e.g. dictionaries, hashes, maps, and associative arrays).
+Formally, MongoDB documents are BSON documents.
+BSON is a binary representation of JSON with additional type information.
+In the documents, the value of a field can be any of the BSON data types, including other documents, arrays, and arrays of documents.
 For more information, see Documents.

 MongoDB stores all documents in collections.
 A collection is a group of related documents that have a set of shared common indexes.
 Collections are analogous to a table in relational databases.